neondatabase/website/content/docs/manage/endpoints.md

 * Editing minimum or maximum autoscaling sizes also requires a restart; existing connections are temporarily disconnected.
 * Changes to autosuspend settings do not require an endpoint restart; existing connections are unaffected.

+To avoid prolonged interruptions resulting from compute restarts, we recommend configuring your clients and applications to reconnect automatically in case of a dropped connection.

 ### Compute size and autoscaling configuration

 Users on paid plans can change compute size settings when [editing a compute endpoint](#edit-a-compute-endpoint).